CFL: 7th season

 First sack: Aug.
 22, 2015, at Saskatchewan

-With Queen’s in 2014, Wiggan made 36 total tackles and led the Gaels with 5.5 sacks.
+Wiggan made 36 total tackles and led the Gaels with 5.5 sacks in 2014 during his final season at Queen’s.
 He led Ontario University Athletics with four fumble recoveries and also had 12 tackles for loss and one forced fumble.
 Wiggan was named a second-team OUA all-star.
-In 2013, he recorded 28 total tackles along with three pass breakups, 5.5 sacks and two forced fumbles and was named a first-team all-star for a second consecutive season.
+In 2013, he recorded 28 total tackles along with three pass breakups, 5.5 sacks and two forced fumbles and was named a first-team conference all-star for a second consecutive season.
 He was chosen to play in the 2013 East-West Bowl.
 In 2012, Wiggan led the Gaels with six sacks and also recorded 30.5 tackles including 6.5 tackles for loss.

 Wiggan attended high school at St. Michael’s College in Toronto and was part of the school’s city championship team in 2008.
 He was a history major at Queen’s.